-Typeclasses IIke Functor, Foldable, and Traversable
+Typeclasses

-How to search the Standard Library
+Important typeclasses like Functor, Foldable, and Traversable How to search the Standard Library

 To go in depth on some of these topics, the literature referenced in The Haskell Connection covers them in much greater detail.
 The Standard Library typeclasses like Applicative, Foldable, Traversable, Action (called Monad in Haskell), and many more, are the bread and butter of Haskell programmers.